yeslogic/prince-docs/README.md

 # Prince Documentation

-This is the Prince documentation, built with the [Docusaurus v1](https://v1.docusaurus.io/) framework.
+This is the repository of the [Prince documentation](https://www.princexml.com/doc/), built with the [Docusaurus v1](https://v1.docusaurus.io/) framework.

-The CSS properties are however stored *outside* of the Docusaurus framework, in order to preserve the XML format in which the properties' documentation is stored.
-They are located in `./website/properties`.
+The CSS properties are however stored *outside* of the Docusaurus framework, in order to preserve the XML format for the properties' documentation, which is located in `./website/properties`.

-They need a special, preliminary step to be created, before creating the Docusaurus documentation - you first need to run `make` in the `./website/properties` folder.
+The properties need a special, preliminary step to be created, before creating the Docusaurus documentation - you first need to run `make` in the `./website/properties` folder.